-- 1.1 This report is to advise Committee that the Elected Member Development Working Group (EMDWG) (a task and finish group) has fulfilled its agreed terms of reference as set out at Appendix One, and has developed and implemented the agreed corresponding projects set out in the member development action plan. - 1.2 Committee is asked to agree the elected member development processes, frameworks and 2017-2018 capacity building plan developed by the EMDWG.
+- "1.0 Purpose of Report or Summary of main Issues - 1.1 This report is to advise Committee that the Elected Member Development Working Group (EMDWG) (a task and finish group) has fulfilled its agreed terms of reference as set out at Appendix One, and has developed and implemented the agreed corresponding projects set out in the member development action plan. - 1.2 Committee is asked to agree the elected member development processes, frameworks and 2017-2018 capacity building plan developed by the EMDWG. - 2.0 Recommendations